The Begotten

 "The Begotten" is the 110th episode of the television series Star Trek: Deep Space Nine, the 12th episode of the fifth season.

 Set in the 24th century, the series follows the adventures on the Starfleet-managed space station Deep Space Nine near the planet Bajor; later seasons depict a conflict with a hostile alien empire known as the Dominion, ruled by the shapeshifting Changelings.
-In this episode, Deep Space Nine's security chief Odo, a former Changeling who has been stripped of his shapeshifting abilities by the Dominion, attempts to raise an infant Changeling while contending with the scientist who mistreated him when he was an infant shapeshifter himself; meanwhile Major Kira Nerys gives birth to Keiko and Miles O'Brien's baby.
+In this episode, Deep Space Nine's security chief Odo, a former Changeling who has been stripped of his powers because he killed another Changeling, attempts to raise an infant Changeling while contending with the scientist who mistreated him when he was an infant shapeshifter himself; meanwhile Major Kira Nerys gives birth to Keiko and Miles O'Brien's baby.

 This episode is the second appearance of Dr. Mora Pol, the scientist who studied Odo, introduced in the second season's "The Alternate".
 Actor James Sloyan reprises the role.

 Plot

 Deep Space Nine's bartender Quark has come into possession of an infant Changeling and sells it to Odo.
 Odo begins trying to teach his "child" to shapeshift; he is displeased when Dr. Mora, the Bajoran scientist who "raised" Odo, arrives to help.

 Dr. Mora and Odo immediately clash over how to best raise the Changeling.
 Odo, still angry at the invasive methods Dr. Mora employed with him, hopes to reach the infant through encouragement.
 Mora insists on probing and measuring the creature, to Odo's disgust.
 Unfortunately, Odo makes little progress using his own methods.
 Under pressure from Starfleet, Odo has no choice but to resort to Mora's methods.

 Using Dr. Mora's equipment, Odo employs electric shocks to prod the changeling into holding several basic forms.
 Both are amazed when the creature imitates the shape of Odo's face.
 The moment brings Odo and Mora together—especially when Mora admits to Odo that his caring seems to have helped him form a connection with the baby.
 Mora's support helps Odo to finally forgive Mora for treating him more as a specimen than as a person.
-He invites Dr. Mora to celebrate their success with a glass of champagne.
-But the happy mood is shattered when Odo receives word that the little creature is dying.
+He invites Dr. Mora to celebrate their success with a glass of champagne, but the happy mood is shattered when Odo receives word that the creature is dying.

 Dr. Bashir is unable to save the "child".
 Odo holds the dying creature in his hands, and, as it dies, the infant Changeling merges into Odo and restores his shapeshifting abilities.